Skip to the main content.

 5. Instil positive company culture

-6. And reward and recognise
+6. Reward and recognise

 Retaining talent and reducing employee turnover is no mean feat.
-But by putting these practices in place, startups stand a good chance.
+But by putting these practices in place, startups stand a good chance!

 Is employee engagement the key to employee retention?